arasdk/fabric-code-samples/synapse_link/readme.md

 ## Overview
 This notebook performs incremental merges of CSV files from a Synapse Link feed in a Data Lakehouse environment using Microsoft Fabric and PySpark.
 The process handles schema evolution, manages parallel merges, and ensures only the latest records are kept.

-- The notebook is fully self-contained and needs no external configuration.
+- The notebook is fully self-contained and needs only the configuration provided by the parameters.
 - It can be executed by a Fabric Pipeline or scheduled directly, although the Pipeline option might be better to avoid stacking multiple notebook executions.
 - The notebook will process change folders chronologically until it reaches the current folder.
 - It will track the last folder processed by placing a watermark file specified via the "incremental_merge_folder" parameter.
 The watermark file contains a text string equal to the last processed folder name.